nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_lifecycle.rst

 The states are based on the Arm PSA Security Model and allow for programming and safely erasing the device assets.

 .. note::
-    During the lcustomer sampling, the LCS of the nRF54H20 SoC must be set to Root of Trust (RoT).
+    During the customer sampling, the LCS of the nRF54H20 SoC must be set to Root of Trust (RoT).
     If the LCS is set to ``EMPTY``, it must be transitioned to ``RoT``.
     For more information, see :ref:`ug_nrf54h20_gs_bringup`.